GoogleCloudPlatform/click-to-deploy/k8s/etcd/README.md

 ```

 #### Interact with etcd service using port-forwarding

-To connect to etcd service from your machine, install the latest release of the [etcd binaries](https://github.com/etcd-io/etcd/releases).
+To connect to the etcd service from your machine, install the latest release of the [etcd binaries](https://github.com/etcd-io/etcd/releases).

 Forward the etcd service client port to your machine by using the following command:
 ```shell